The Digital Nomad Visa: The Truth Behind What it Takes To Work Remotely in Europe

 - Taxes and Legal Responsibilities

-We’ll give lots of action items, handy links, things to consider, and all the tools we’ve used so far to apply for a digital nomad visa.
+I’ve included lots of action items (did I mention this is a long process?), handy links, things to consider, and all the tools we’ve used so far to apply for a digital nomad visa.
 So andiamo, let’s go!

 1. The Surge of the Digital Nomad Visa